svgeesus/ondesModulaire/offsets/offsets.md

 - gain = 1.0054 (as expected for 0.5% resistors)
 - error on +5V = 26.78mV =  32 cents

-Trimmed in test (expected gain -1.05)
+Trimmed in test (buffer only, expected gain -1.05)

 - CVIN1 to 0.9V (0.899999V)
 - CV1B = -0.944110